Saint Laurent Fall/Winter 2026 Look1

 Saint Laurent Fall/Winter 2026 Look 49

-While the runway includes numerous lingerie dresses and sheer lace constructions, the commercial core of Saint Laurent continues to revolve around tailoring.
+The runway includes numerous lingerie dresses and sheer lace constructions, but the commercial core of Saint Laurent continues to revolve around tailoring.

-Several pieces shown on the runway are likely to translate directly into retail:
+Several pieces shown on the runway translate directly into retail:

 • black tuxedo suits